vigetlabs/diode/README.md

 A simple state propagation tool for React.
 It works very well when [components are pure](http://facebook.github.io/react/docs/pure-render-mixin.html).

 Diode is an event emitter with one event.
-By including the Diode mixin, an expected `getState` method is called every time the Diode publishes a change.
+By including the `Stateful` mixin, an expected `getState` method is called every time the Diode publishes a change.

+It is also quite small (see [API](#api)).
+We found ourselves something similar to it on several projects and decided it was better to keep it in one place.

 ---